albertodoimo/ACTAM/README.md

 ### Loops and Envelopes

-Each planet has its own `play` function which controls the notes to be played and the envelope applied to the gain of the synth.
+Each planet has its own `play` function, which controls the notes to be played and the envelope applied to the gain of the synth.
 An index cycles thorugh the array of frequencies that will be played every time the function is called.
 At the same time the `gainNode` gain is linearly shaped to reach the desired volume before going back to 0.
-In other terms the synth is being shaped by a triangular-shaped envelope.
+In other words, **the synth is being shaped by a triangular-shaped envelope**.

 ```javascript
 let  bassNotesIndex = 0;